PaxtonLee/gis-portfolio/README.md

 Connor
 I will be taking the lead on our client communication and team organization so I will be organizing our meetings, writing user stories, and putting together what everyone should be doing.
 The rest of my time I will just hop into whatever needs worked on help wherever I can.
 I will contribute to a positive group environment by being willing to make compromises with my teammates and to help them anytime they need it because I know they will do the same.
 If a conflict arises I think I will be able to step forward and talk about and bring about a way to resolve it that can hopefully please both parties.

+Caleb
+I will be focusing my efforts around the majority of the backend work.
+This does not set me exclusive to this category, but it will be my area of focus throughout the semester.
+I also plan to assist any group members in their own efforts if it is needed.
+I commit to help foster and produce a positive working environment among the team.
+I also commit to ensuring a high level of quality for the product we are going to deliver to the client.